 In addition to her work at MacPhail, Caitlin is a freelance percussionist/marimbist in the Twin Cities area.
 She has performed with various artists and arts organizations including Celtic Woman, Lorie Line’s Pop Chamber Orchestra, Children’s Theatre Co.
 (Minneapolis),Youth Performance Company, The Phipps Center for the Arts, Lyric Arts, The Duluth-Superior Symphony Orchestra, and various other organizations in the Twin Cities and Hartford, CT area.

 Caitlin holds a M.M. degree in Percussion Performance from The Hartt School of Music and a B.M. degree in Percussion Performance from the University of Minnesota-Twin Cities.
 She completed her levels 1-2 certification in The Kodály Method and her level 1 certification in the Orff-Schulwerk at the University of St. Thomas.
 She holds a MN teaching license in K-12 Instrumental/Classroom Music Education from the University of MN-Twin Cities, and is trained in The Responsive Classroom, Teach Like a Champion, and the Paideia Method.
 In 2018, she was awarded the James.
 E. Ericksen Professional Development Grant in conjunction with MacPhail Center for Music.
 Caitlin utilized this award to study jazz improvisation, world music, and drum set at St. Olaf College in Northfield, MN with Dr. David Hagedorn.

-Favorite non-musical hobby: Hiking and biking with my family!
+Favorite non-musical hobby: Traveling and outdoor adventures with my husband and our twins!